 Saudi Arabia is home to five historical and archaeological sites inscribed on the UNESCO World Heritage List, as well as the two most important pilgrimage sites in Islam.
-The country is bordered to the west by the Red Sea and the east by the Persian Gulf and boasts three cities with a population of more than a million people: Riyadh, Jeddah, Mecca.
+The country is bordered to the west by the Red Sea and the east by the Arabic Gulf and boasts three cities with a population of more than a million people: Riyadh, Jeddah, Mecca.

 1 - JEDDAH

 The tiny fishing village became the official port of Mecca in the 7th century.
 It then went on to become the second largest city in the country with a population of 3.5 million people and will soon be home to the tallest tower in the world!

 The city of Hail has long been a stop on the trade route connecting the Red Sea to Mesopotamia.
 But the region is especially renowned for the many rocky panels covered with rock art, attesting to a human occupation of nearly 10 millennia.